Oyun-Teknolojileri/ToolKit/README.md

 Bringing like minded people together around a project outputs invaluable assets as one can observe from projects like Blender & Godot.
 So the project's motivation is to bring people together who after uniqueness, simplicity, modernitiy and colloborative effort to create someting exceptional.

-### Self Development

-- While working on the ToolKit, you'll learn all about new frameworks, improvements in the language and tecniques used in the industry.
-- Working on ToolKit keeps your ability to learn, adapt to new things and accept the change.
-- It teaches you all about project planning and using resources efficiently.
-- It teaches you your limits and to be passionate.
-- It teaches you to enjoy the road, not the destination.
-- It teaches you to accept imperfect.

 ## Editor High Lights
 - All required functionalites for scene creation, manipuation, save & load.
 - All required utilities for Asset management.
 Create / Save / Refresh / Browse resource directories.